 By Mary Gross, FA President

-I hope you all have a well-deserved summer break, and I look forward to leading the FA in the coming year.
+Have a wonderful, well-deserved winter break, and I look forward to seeing you in 2024!